Ambar

 Type: Heirloom

-Description: round fruit, orange shell with 'lacy' overlay that gives a 'frosty' appearance, thick sweet flesh,
+Description: round fruit, orange shell with 'lacy' overlay that gives a 'frosty' appearance, thick sweet flesh, weighs 6-10 lbs

 Cooking Uses: excellent for baking